-Spread onto a silicone mat or parchment covered baking sheet and put in the the oven for a total of 30 -40 minutes, checking and stirring at intervals.
+- Spread onto a silicone mat or parchment covered baking sheet and put in the oven for a total of 30 -40 minutes, checking and stirring at intervals.

-Initially set you timer for 15 minutes.
+- Initially set the timer for 15 minutes.
 Take tofu out to turn and stir.
 Make sure you move the pieces on the sides into the middle and the middle out to the side.
 Put back in for another 15 minutes.

-You'll know it's done with it's mostly brown.
-Note: This will not brown as darkly as meat.
-If it does it means that you overcooked.
+- You'll know it's done when it's mostly brown.
+Note: This will not brown as darkly as say ground burger would.
+If it does, it means that you overcooked.